KiddoV/datum/packages/datum/README.md

     - **`RemoteAdapter`**: Communicates with your backend (e.g., REST API, Supabase, Firestore).
 - **`DatumManager`**: The main entry point for interacting with your data.
 It provides methods for CRUD operations, queries, and synchronization.
 - **`DatumRegistration`**: A class that holds the local and remote adapters for a specific `DatumEntity`.
+- **`refreshStreams()`**: Force all reactive streams to re-evaluate their data, useful for cache invalidation when external systems modify data.
+- **`userChangeStream`**: Reactive stream that emits when the active user changes, enabling automatic UI updates in multi-user applications.
 - **Offline-First:** All CRUD operations are performed on the local database first, ensuring a snappy user experience even without a network connection.
 Datum then automatically syncs the data with the remote backend when the connection is available.

 ---